saebekassebil/musicjson/README.md

 Translates MusicXML to MusicJSON format and back again!

 ## Getting Started
-Install the module with: `npm install musicjson`
+Install the module with: `npm install -g musicjson`

 ## Examples
 ```javascript